 Courtney used her Discovery Project as an opportunity to imagine, organize and host RLC’s first ever PowWow —a now annual event that involves local communities and invites students from all CIS schools.

-Built a motorized go-kart, literally from scratch (and it really works!)
+Built a motorized go-kart, literally from scratch.

 Designed an entirely sustainable “off grid” RLC.